Skip to content

 3. Embedding Model: Selected in AI Configuration (defaults available) → AI Configuration

-4. GitHub Toolkit: Configured with your repository details and credentials
+4. GitHub Toolkit: Configured with your repository details, credentials, and Index Data tool enabled

 Required Permissions